Wang Noi district

 Wang Noi (วังน้อย, [wāŋ nɔ́ːj]) is a district (amphoe) in Ayutthaya province, Thailand, 50 km north of Bangkok.
 The population of Wang Noi were mostly farmers but now this area is industrial.

 Geography

 The district is in the southeastern part of Ayutthaya province.
-Neighboring districts are (from the east clockwise) Nong Khae, Saraburi province, Nong Suea and Khlong Luan of Pathum Thani province, and Bang Pa-in and Uthai of Ayutthaya province.
+Neighboring districts are (from the east clockwise) Nong Khae, Saraburi province, Nong Suea and Khlong Luang of Pathum Thani province, and Bang Pa-in and Uthai of Ayutthaya province.

 History

 The district was split off from Uthai District in 1907.
 At first named Uthai Noi (อุทัยน้อย), it was renamed Wang Noi in 1917.

 Economy

 As the district lies along a long stretch of Phahonyothin Road (National Highway 1) as it leaves Greater Bangkok, Wang Noi has become a logistics hub, hosting warehouses for a broad range of industries.
 The district is the site of one of Thailand Post's (THP) fully automated sorting centers.
 As of 2018, THP is negotiating to purchase 100 rai of land to house the facility.